aws-neuron/aws-neuron-sdk/general/nki/arch/trainium_inferentia2_arch.rst

 In this guide, we will dive into hardware architecture of second-generation NeuronDevices: Trainium/Inferentia2.
-Our goal is to equip advanced Neuron users with sufficient architectural knowledge to write performant NKI kernels and troubleshoot performance issues on NeuronDevices using :doc:`neuron-profile <neuron_profile_for_nki>`, a profiler tool designed specifically for NeuronDevices.
-This guide is also written assuming readers have read through :doc:`NKI Programming Model <programming_model>` and familiarized themselves with key NKI concepts.
+Our goal is to equip advanced Neuron users with sufficient architectural knowledge to write performant NKI kernels and troubleshoot performance issues on NeuronDevices using :doc:`neuron-profile <../neuron_profile_for_nki>`, a profiler tool designed specifically for NeuronDevices.
+This guide is also written assuming readers have read through :doc:`NKI Programming Model <../programming_model>` and familiarized themselves with key NKI concepts.

 :numref:`Fig. %s <fig-arch-neuron-device-v2>` shows a block diagram of a Trainium and Inferentia2 device.
 At a high level, both Trainium and Inferentia2 devices consist of: